cxpartners/sepa-customer-platform/doc/architecture/decisions/0004-authenticate-backstage-users-azure-ad.md

 ## Considered Options

-* Azure Active Directory
+1. Azure Active Directory
-* Dynamics user accounts
+2. Dynamics user accounts

 ## Decision Outcome

-SEPA should look to integrate Azure Active Directory with Dynamics to provide a shared idenity 'federation', where backstage (SEPA) users are able to access Dynamics data via the WebAPI & perform CRUD operations using their existing single sign on login.
+[Option 1] SEPA should look to integrate Azure Active Directory with Dynamics to provide a shared idenity 'federation', where backstage (SEPA) users are able to access Dynamics data via the WebAPI & perform CRUD operations using their existing single sign on login.

 Dynamics users would therefore match the useres with the Active Directory, and SEPA would require a Dynamics license for each SEPA user.